 Use these restaurant patio ideas to create a space that keeps your guests and staff safe at all times.

 If you’re launching outdoor dining for the first time, you may have to purchase outdoor dining furniture.
 If you have a choice, you might want to choose wooden or plastic outdoor furniture over metal, since some research shows that the coronavirus survives the longest on metal surfaces.

 You’ll also need to consider capacity limits and set up your tables accordingly.
 Move tables so that they’re at least six feet apart, if not more, to promote social distancing.
 If your patio has bar seating, you could remove the bar and its stools to make room for tables.
 Then, update your floor plan management tool to reflect your new outdoor restaurant seating arrangements.

 Your next consideration is overhead coverage.
-Before you put a tent up around your patio, check out local regulations about them.
+Before you put a tent up around your patio, check out local regulations.
 Some areas, like Parkland, Florida, require restaurants to obtain permits to put up tents.
 Others allow tents but only if they aren’t enclosed, like in Baton Rouge, Louisiana.
-If you install a tent on your patio, make sure that it doesn’t reduce air circulation.
+No matter what type of tent you install on your patio, make sure that it doesn’t reduce air circulation.

 Next, create dedicated entrances and exits to your restaurant patio to prevent unnecessary foot traffic.
 Add social distancing signs and directional arrows on the floor with tape to ensure that guests know where to go.

 Finally, if you have space to safely create a waiting area, put signs on the floor to mark off 6-foot wide spaces between customers.
 Don’t put out chairs, which could present another surface for the virus to collect on — and spread to others.
 Better yet, implement a digital waitlist through your reservation software or standalone app so that customers can wait to be seated from the safety of their cars, or away from the queue.

 Remind staff and customers to keep their distance with our free social distancing signs for restaurants.